NHS funding for Microprocessor Knees

 • Infections

-• Complications of muscle and bone illness (‘musculoskeletal’)
+• Complications of muscle and bone illness (musculoskeletal)

-• Limb deformities from birth (called ‘congenital’).
+• Limb differences from birth (congenital)

 What is a SIGAM Mobility Grade?